What biochemical blood test is normal? table. Normal cholesterol value in women

 • decrease in urea;

-• increase in phosphatase.
+• increased phosphatase.

-Near the end of pregnancy:
+Towards the end of pregnancy:

-• decrease in creatine;
+• decreased creatine;

-• a slight decrease in potassium;
+• slight decrease in potassium;

-• a decrease in magnesium;
+• decreased magnesium;

-• reduced iron levels;
+• decreased iron levels;

 The remaining indicators in pregnant women should remain unchanged, which will indicate a positive pregnancy, as well as the health of the mother and baby.

-The norm of trace elements in women
+Norms of microelements in women

 • Phosphorus.
-Contributes to the normal functioning of various human tissues.
+Promotes the normal functioning of various human tissues.
 (1.43-2.13 mmol/l up to 2 years; 1.43-1.78 mmol/l up to 13 years; 0.87-1.43 mmol/l less than 60 years; 0.93-1.32 mmol/l for the elderly);

 • Iron.
-Responsible for the normal functioning of the digestive tract and normalization of metabolism (8.9-30.03 mmol / l in the elderly; 9-23 mmol / l up to 14 years; 7-18 mmol / l up to 2 years);
+Responsible for the normal functioning of the gastrointestinal tract and normalization of metabolism (8.9-30.03 mmol/l in the elderly; 9-23 mmol/l up to 14 years; 7-18 mmol/l up to 2 years);

 • Zinc(13-18 mmol/l);

-• AT 9(3-17 ng/ml).
+• B9(Z-17 ng/ml).

 Biochemistry indicators